Why You Should Use a Facebook Report Template

 A customizable Facebook reporting tool gathers all the relevant data from each client’s Facebook page and compiles them into a single report for you.
 After that, add your own analysis and you’ve just created the perfect client report in minutes.
 You save yourself countless hours without having to sort through each Facebook page and manually pull important data from them.

-Use our Facebook dashboard template to display your data in real-time.
+Use our Facebook dashboard template to display your data in real time.

-5 Things Included in Our Facebook Report
+5 Things Included in the Facebook Report

 1. Monthly Summary

 The monthly summary section is where you give your clients the big picture analysis of what happened this month with their Facebook marketing campaign.
 In this section, it’s best practice to include a succinct explanation of what tasks your agency completed during the month, what goals were targeted and met, and where you see opportunities for improvement.

 You can also use the monthly write-up section to describe what your Facebook strategy is moving forward in the coming months.
 What new goals will your agency be targeting?
 What new strategies will you be implementing and why?
 This is also a great place to upsell new services like running Facebook Ads campaigns to enhance their overall social media presence and meet your clients’ business goals.